Cool Uses for Ice Cubes All Around the House

-If you're only using ice cubes to keep your drinks chilled, you're only tapping a fraction of their potential.
-Here are several brilliant new ways to put ice cubes to work all around the house.
+If you're only using ice cubes to keep your drinks chilled, you're tapping just a fraction of their potential.

 Use ice cubes to water hanging plants

 If you’re constantly reaching for the step stool to water hard-to-reach hanging plants, ice cubes can help.
 Just toss several cubes into the pots.
 The ice melts and waters the plants and does it without causing a sudden downpour from the drain hole.
 This is also a good way to water your Christmas tree, whose base may be hard to reach with a watering can.

 Find out the best annual flowers for your pots.